vippsas/vipps-recurring-api/vipps-recurring-api.md

 Vipps app.
 The `amount` of a charge is flexible and does not have to match the `price` of the agreement.

-A limit is in place however, which is 10 times the agreement `price` during the span of the last `interval`.
-For example, in the agreement [above](#step-2-retrieve-the-approved-agreement) a limit of 4990 NOK (499 x 10) over the last single `MONTH` period would be in place.
+A limit is in place however, which is 5 times the agreement `price`.
+For example, in the agreement [above](#step-2-retrieve-the-approved-agreement) a limit of 2495 NOK (499 x 5) would be in place.
 If this limit becomes a hindrance the agreement `price` can be [updated](#updating-an-agreement).

 An optional `orderId` field can be set in the request, if used this will be the